ReachDelta4/Salsey-AI-Webapp-v1/README.md

-# Meeting Mojo
+# Salsey AI

 **The ultimate meeting assistant for sales professionals.**

-Meeting Mojo is a commercial software tool designed to help sales teams, consultants, and founders close more deals.
+Salsey AI is a commercial software tool designed to help sales teams, consultants, and founders close more deals.
 It captures every critical moment of your sales calls, provides AI-powered analysis to uncover client needs, and ensures you never miss a follow-up.

 ## The Problem